-The academic director of the Graduate School is Professor Sally Wyatt.
+The academic director of the Graduate School is Professor Esther Turnhout.

-The coordinators are Dr. Bernike Pasveer and Dr. Govert Valkenburg.
+The coordinators are Dr. Anne Beaulieu and Dr. Andreas Weber.

 - to provide high quality, advanced training for PhD candidates who study science, technology and modern culture, and thus to create new generations of scholars with a solid background in this interdisciplinary field (often referred to as STS – ‘Science and Technology Studies’, or ‘Science, Technology & Society’)

 - to stimulate and coordinate high quality research about science, technology and modern culture

 - to contribute to societal debates about the role of science and technology in society

 - to promote the visibility of STS as a field amongst research funding agencies, universities and others concerned with research and education policy.